 If you don’t have a US address, enter the business’s address as your own.

-Contact our support team (email@example.com) if you have any questions.
+Contact our team at email@example.com if you have any questions during the application process.

 Does Ramp require a personal guarantee?